This Dukkah recipe (Egyptian Herb and Spice Mix) is a savory, nutty herb and spice blend that packs a punch of flavor and crunch.

 What is Dukkah?

-I’ve seen Dukkah mixes that use different nuts, such as almonds, pistachios, or hazelnuts, or leave them out entirely.
+I’ve seen Dukkah mixes that use different types of nuts, such as almonds, pistachios, or hazelnuts, or leave them out entirely.
 I went with hazelnuts here, because that’s what intrigued me most (although pistachio was next on my list).
 Feel free to swap out the hazelnuts for whatever strikes your fancy though.

 I was unsure as to how the use of mint would fare in this Dukkah recipe, but it’s one of my favorite components.
 It adds a vibrancy and almost sweetness, without actually adding sweetener.
 I know it might sound like an odd addition, but don’t skip it!